Affordable Care Act Dental Coverage

 - If dental is part of your plan, you can still use cost assistance to lower your plan costs.

-- Oral surgery may be covered by medical insurance in some specific cases, but generally it doesn’t cover non-medically necessary procedures.
+- Oral surgery may be covered by medical insurance in some specific cases, but it doesn’t cover any procedure that is not medically necessary.

 Adult Dental Coverage and the Marketplace